Desserts

 • butter A knob of butter for cooking the fruit + butter for greasing 200g butter for the sponge

-• brown sugar 100g of brown sugar for the fruit + 200g of brown sugar for the sponge
+• Brown sugar 100g of brown sugar for the fruit + 200g of brown sugar for the sponge

 • cinnamon A pinch of cinnamon

-• bay leaves A bay leaf
+• laurel A bay leaf

 • nutmeg A grating of nutmeg

-• eggs 4 units
+• egg 4 units

-• plain flour 200 grams
+• Flour 200 grams

 • yeast A small teaspoon of baking powder